-Cumulation allows you to claim originating status for components that do not originate in your country, but are used in the production process in your country.
+Cumulation allows you to claim originating status for ingredients that don't originate in your country, but are used in the production process in your country.
+It applies when the ingredients come from either the EU or your regional GSP group and undergo more than minimal processing in your country.